 5.2.1.
 Characteristics of Brake Emissions Families for “Original” and “Original Replacement” Brake Parts and Systems

-All vehicle types, independent of their electrification grade, may be part of one brake emissions family.
+All vehicle electrification types, independent of their electrification grade, may be part of one brake emissions family.
 Only vehicles that feature an identical brake assembly with respect to the characteristics listed in (a)-(d) may be part of the same brake emissions family.
 This categorization applies to “Original” and “Original Replacement” brakes as defined in paragraphs 3.3.18. and 3.3.20. of this UN GTR, respectively.

 (a) Type of calliper (floating or fixed calliper, number and size of pistons, type of retraction elements);